wantbuild/want/doc/20_Concepts.md

 Want allows you to perform operations (which are Trees & Blobs) on inputs (which are Trees & Blobs) to produce outputs (which are also Trees & Blobs).

 There are more details, but if you know how Git works, then just imagine using Git trees to define programs, and their inputs.
+The programs output trees as well.